parinfer/parinfer.js/test-cases/indent-mode.md

 (def b [[c d]])
 ```

-Trailing closing delimiters before the cursor are never removed, which may
+Inferred close-parens before the cursor are never removed, which may
 cause indented lines below to be ignored.
 This is to allow inserting a token
-after such a delimiter.
+after such a close-paren.

 For example, without the cursor on the first line, this is expected: